Photo: Southside Elementary School PTO // Facebook

 Prepare Leaders for New Roles

 One of the most effective ways to ensure a smooth transition from one board to the next is to create positions designed to transfer experience and talent.
-Many parent groups have offices with two-year terms, which allow leaders to share their expertise and groom their replacements before they move on from the board.
+Many parent groups have officers with one- or two-year terms, and increasingly use formal “succession planning” or “assistant officer” roles to help new leaders learn before taking over.
+Some PTOs also assign “co-roles” or vice presidents who shadow key positions (especially president and treasurer) to reduce transition friction.

 “Our terms are one year, with a limit of two consecutive years.
 Typically, people automatically are elected to the second term if they want it,” Driehorst says.
 “What’s really helpful is when some of the positions, especially president and treasurer, begin their terms on opposite years.
 That way, you always have someone who has been intimately involved in the workings of the organization on the board.”